 BNC expects that governments will from time to time seek to censor or moderate content available on BNC's products, should such products ever be developed, distributed and used by customers, in their country, restrict access to BNC's products from their country partially or entirely, or impose other restrictions that may affect the accessibility of BNC's products in their country for an extended period of time or indefinitely.
 In addition, government authorities may seek to restrict user access to BNC's products if they consider us to be in violation of their laws or a threat to public safety or for other reasons.
-It is also possible that government authorities could take action that impairs BNC's ability to sell advertising, including in countries where access to BNC's products is restricted, in whole or in part, in one or more countries, BNC would be required to or could elect to make changes to BNC's future operations, or other restrictions are imposed on BNC's products, or BNC's competitors are able to successfully penetrate new geographic markets or capture a greater share of existing geographic markets that BNC cannot access or where BNC face other restrictions, BNC's revenue as anticipated, and BNC's financial results could be adversely affected.
+It is also possible that government authorities could take action that impairs BNC's ability to sell advertising, including in countries where access to BNC's consumer-facing products may be blocked or restricted.
+In the event that content shown on BNC's products is subject to censorship, access to BNC's products is restricted, in whole or in part, in one or more countries, BNC would be required to or could elect to make changes to BNC's future operations, or other restrictions are imposed on BNC's products, or BNC's competitors are able to successfully penetrate new geographic markets or capture a greater share of existing geographic markets that BNC cannot access or where BNC face other restrictions, BNC's ability to increase BNC's user base, user engagement, or the level of advertising by marketers may be adversely affected, and BNC may not be able to grow BNC's revenue as anticipated, and BNC's financial results could be adversely affected.